Serialcomms/Serial-Ports-in-VBA-Arduino-2023/Functions.md

 [^3]: Maximum characters returned = read buffer length (fixed value)
       More waiting characters beyond buffer length may remain unread.
-      Use `check_com_port` to confirm any remaining character count if required.
+      Use `check_arduino` to confirm any remaining character count if required.

 [^4]:  Excel will re-send if Cell $B$5 value changes